losecontrol4/odin-custom-enumerables/README.md

 map
 select
 inject (inject being the hardest by far)

+This project was solid practice for working with the syntax and concepts of blocks in Ruby.

 Everything below this line was not written by me, and was provided by the Odin project.